Khoert/Youtube_Guide/README.md

 ## Usage
 On the "YT guide" page you can enter your search term, for which Youtube videos will be summarized.
 On the "Read out" page you can retrieve all summaries you generated before.
-Additionally you can generate an audio instead of reading the summary.
+Additionally, you can generate an audio instead of reading the summary.

 ## Installation